Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/word-wrap.md

 ## Word Wrap Modes

 The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[WordWrapMode](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.WordWrapMode) property can be set to `WordWrapMode.Word` to activate word wrap functionality.
-By default it is set to `WordWrapMode.None`, meaning no word wrap.
+By default, it is set to `WordWrapMode.None`, meaning no word wrap.

 ![Screenshot](../../images/word-wrap.png)